 One day I realised that the extremely unusual and unethical people weren’t just online, the world is full of them.
 They live amongst us and their lies, quirks and cover-ups are hidden behind masks of happiness and serenity.
 Many unhappily married men and women lived the lie of a happy marriage every single day.
 I often found myself looking at strangers realising that I couldn’t tell which women were being beaten by their husbands, which happily married people were cheating on their partners, or who were attention seekers who lied about going through a traumatic event.
 It was invisible in real life… but visible online.

 Most surprising was that the success of online lies relied on the vulnerability of others and there are so many vulnerable people out there.
-In fact, the disaster of my life own made me one of the vulnerable people and I decided to never log on to the chatroom again.
+In fact, the disaster of my own life made me one of the vulnerable people and I decided to never log on to the chatroom again.

 My online friends slowly left the room, too.
-We have now known one another for seven years and we haven’t been to the chatroom for a long time but we remain friends who have proven our sincereity and loyalty by keeping one another’s biggest secrets.
+We have now known one another for seven years and we haven’t been to the chatroom for a long time but we remain friends who have proven our sincerity and loyalty by keeping one another’s biggest secrets.

 Online chatrooms – it was a phase that taught me so much, yet I’m glad it’s passed.